yekrangiariana/un-aligned-hugo/content/posts/2025-10-12-genocide-pr-triumph.md

 Mencer: “Can we just celebrate that point?
 Can we be happy with that?”

-Guru-Murthy: “**You** will obviously be happy…”
+Guru-Murthy: “***You*** will obviously be happy…”

 Mencer: “And you too, Krishnan, I hope…”

 Guru-Murthy: “I’m sure the whole world will rejoice…”

-This is a classic Israeli propaganda technique: force the world’s sympathy toward a handful of military and security personnel held by Hamas, rather than the 2.1 million people they are actively starving to death.
+This is a classic Israeli propaganda technique: force the world’s sympathy toward [military and security personnel](https://x.com/MouinRabbani/status/1976823831802089873) held by Hamas, rather than the 2.1 million people they are actively starving to death.

 And Guru-Murthy, of course, does little to challenge it.
 He never asks the real questions one should ask of a regime committing genocide.
 Perhaps, "You've been ordered by the ICJ to end apartheid and are accused of genocide.
 Which crime will your government answer for first?"